Learn the Truth About Vehicle Donations

-Charitable donations for donated vehicles, validated by tax receipts, can
+Charitable donations for donated vehicles, can only be used by income taxpayers

 Rather than itemizing on their income tax returns, the vast majority of

 American income taxpayers utilize the standard 10 percent deduction, which

 does not allow any further income tax deductions, like charitable deductions.

 If you are unaware of what it means to itemize on your income tax returns,